-- Tiffany lamps are famous for the vibrant colours and varied textures used in the glass design.
-Inspect the glass closely and see if you can spot tiny specks of colour – known as ‘confetti’ glass – a sure fire sign that the lamp is genuine.
+- Tiffany lamps are famous for the vibrant colors and varied textures used in the glass design.
+Inspect the glass closely and see if you can spot tiny specks of color – known as ‘confetti’ glass – a sure fire sign that the lamp is genuine.

 - Golden glass pieces should have a translucent, amber sheen to them in order to be authentic.
-A pale, translucent gold colour, or even a green tint, on the other hand, is a sign of fakery, as is a silver sheen on other glass colours.
+A pale, translucent gold color, or even a green tint, on the other hand, is a sign of fakery, as is a silver sheen on other glass colors.

 - Finally, to be sure of the authenticity of the glass used, dab a cotton swab in nail varnish remover and gently run it over the glass.
 With real Tiffany lamps, the color pigment is embedded in the glass and won’t rub off, while fake Tiffany glass will have been painted, and the paint will come off when rubbed.